Niranjin/SQL-Projects/README.md

 # Project Notebook:-
 Please find the attached project containing various insights accompanied by visualizations.
 I utilized Matplotlib, a powerful visualization library, along with pandas for data manipulation as needed.
-You can <a href="https://drive.google.com/file/d/1Mhfsa9D2BVhoed9JFyF-7byGby35T7T8/view?usp=drive_link">click here</a> to view the project in pdf format or <a href="https://drive.google.com/file/d/17mutV7S9RTWnC4hYmwOP1bQSaNI8TImb/view?usp=drive_link">click here</a> for .ipynb file
+You can <a href="https://drive.google.com/file/d/1AqU_R7-wjiU2OZE-ToEIm5lP8S9d91PX/view?usp=drive_link">click here</a> to view the notebook